andreyradkevich/next-ts-graphql/README.md

 npx husky add .husky/pre-commit "npm run ts && npm run pre-commit"
 ```

-.env.local.example rename to .env.local and ask me to provide you will variables
+`.env.local.example` rename to `.env.local` and ask me to provide you will variables
 needed

 To run project you need execute in terminal:

 ```
-make install
 npm run dev
 ```